 Skip to main content

-This workflow guides you through entering a new market - from monitoring the landscape to deep research, building a market-specific product, and shipping it.
+This workflow guides you through entering a new market - from monitoring the landscape to deep research, building a market-specific product, and launching it.
 It chains all four Rocket capabilities into a structured expansion strategy.

 When to use this workflow